Optimizing tree decompositions in MSO: Preliminaries and statement of the main result

 We use \mso to describe properties of graphs and tree decompositions.
 To do this, we need to model graphs and tree decompositions as relational structures.
 A graph is viewed as a relational structure, where the universe is a disjoint union of the vertex set and the edge set of a graph.
 There is a single binary incidence relation, which selects a pair $(v,e)$ whenever $v$ is a vertex and $e$ is an incident edge.
 The edges can be recovered as those elements of the universe which appear on the second coordinate of the incidence relation; the vertices can be recovered as the rest of the universe.
 For a tree decomposition of a graph $G$, the universe of the corresponding structure consists of the disjoint union of: the vertex set of~$G$, the edge set of~$G$, and the node set of the tree decomposition.
 There is the incidence relation between vertices and edges, as for graphs, a binary descendant relation over the nodes of the tree decomposition, and a binary bag relation which selects pairs $(v,x)$ such that $x$ is a node of the tree decomposition whose bag contains vertex $v$ of the graph.
 The nodes of the decomposition can be recovered as those which are their own descendants, since we assume that the descendant relation is reflexive.
 Note that thus, the representation of a tree decomposition as a relational structure contains the underlying graph as a substructure.

 \paragraph*{MSO transductions.} Suppose that $\Sigma$ and $\Gamma$ are vocabularies.
 Define a \emph{transduction} with input vocabulary $\Sigma$ and output vocabulary $\Gamma$ to be a set of pairs

-which is invariant under isomorphism of relational structures.
+that is invariant under isomorphism of relational structures.
 When talking about transductions on graphs or tree decompositions, we use the representations described in the previous paragraph.
-Note that a transduction is a relation and not necessarily a function, thus it can have many different possible outputs for the same input.
+Note that a transduction is a relation and not necessarily a function, thus it can have many possible outputs for the same input.
 A transduction is called \emph{deterministic} if it is a partial function (up to isomorphism).
 For example, the subgraph relation is a transduction from graphs to graphs, but it is not deterministic since a graph can have many subgraphs.
-On the other hand, the transformation that inputs a tree decomposition and outputs its underlying graph is a deterministic transduction.
+On the other hand, the transformation that inputs a tree decomposition and outputs its underlying graph is a deterministic~transduction.

-This paper uses \mso transductions, as defined in the book of Courcelle and Engelfriet~\cite{0030804}, which are a special case of transductions that can be defined using the logic \mso.
+We use \mso transductions, which are a special case of transductions that can be defined using the logic \mso.
 The precise definition is in Section~\ref{sec:construction}, but the main idea is that an \mso transduction is a finite composition of transductions of the following types: copy the input a fixed number of times, nondeterministically color the universe of the input, and add new predicates to the vocabulary with interpretations given by \mso formulas over the input vocabulary.
-We refer to Courcelle and Engelfriet~\cite{0030804} for a broader discussion of the role of \mso transduction in the theory of formal languages for graphs.
+The notion of transductions we use is borrowed from our previous work~\cite{bojanczyk2016definability} and differs syntactically from the common definition that can be found, for instance, in the book of Courcelle and Engelfriet~\cite{0030804}.
+However, both definitions can be easily seen to be equivalent.
+We invite the reader to~\cite{0030804} for a broader discussion of the role of \mso transduction in the theory of formal languages for graphs.

 \paragraph*{The main result.} We now state the main contribution of this paper, which is an \mso version of the algorithm of Bodlaender and Kloks.